kwingading/kwingading.github.io/_posts/2020-10-02-Megaproject-Entrepreneurs.md

 <span class="post">

-*The idea of  individuals playing a big role in championing megaprojects was proposed by my friend [Jasmine Wang](https://jasminew.me/about/).
+*The idea of  individuals playing a big role in championing megaprojects was proposed by [Jasmine Wang](https://jasminew.me/about/).
 This is me attempting to flesh out her ideas.
 Please note that this is an exploratory piece/work in progress - super duper rough - but I thought that it'd be interesting to share.*

 **Summary of Hypothesis**